pinf/require.dist/README.md

     });
 ```

-`ComponentReference` will either return embedded asset or load asset based
+`ComponentReference` will either return the embedded asset or load the asset based
-on embedded reference depending on which mode the source code was built in.
+on an embedded reference depending on which mode the source code was built in.

 For more examples see `./UseCases`.